Nexo Cryptocurrency Lending

 The concepts employed by MakerDAO are cutting-edge, hold immense potential and allow DAI to maintain its price stability.
 However, alongside loan creation, DAI tokens can also be used to earn extra rewards through staking.

 Technically speaking, staking refers to locking cryptocurrencies into a "proof-of-stake" blockchain.
 By doing so it helps to validate transactions and secure the network.
 However, DAI is not associated with a native blockchain.
 DAI is associated with the DeFi protocol MakerDAO, which leverages the Ethereum blockchain.
-In this case, staking can refer to the different ways DAI tokens can be locked away to generate interest.
+In this case, staking can refer to the different ways DAI tokens can be locked away to generate yield.

 There are 3 primary ways to stake DAI tokens and each method has distinct advantages and disadvantages.Back to top

 The easiest way to stake DAI is via the Dai Savings Rate, or DSR, protocol.
 The DSR is a native smart contract hosted directly on the MakerDao system.
-Users can lock DAI into a DSR contract, which will then generate interest at the current savings rate.
+Users can lock DAI into a DSR contract, which will then generate yield at the current savings rate.

 The DSR is by far the easiest method of staking DAI.
 It functions largely like a traditional bank savings account.
 However, the DSR provides a few extra benefits such as no minimum deposit and the ability to withdraw DAI at any point.